MaPoi350/dermatologist-ai/README.md

   - Criterion: NLLLOSS
   - Optimizer: Adam
   - 5 Epochs were used
+  - A learning rate of 0.0001 was used for the training

 ## Results
 The scores of the 3 categories are: